renzibei/fph-table/README.md

 ```

 ## Instructions for use
+### Calculate the distinct slot index only

 You can use the containers we provided to replace `std::unordered_set` or `std::unrodered_map` if
 you care more about lookup performance.
 Or if all you need is a perfect hash function i.e. a mapping
 from keys to the integers in a limited range, you can use the
 `fph::DynamicFphSet::GetSlotPos(const key_type &key)` function to get the slot index of one key in
 the table, which is unique.
 The `GetSlotPos` is always faster than the `find` lookup as it does not
 fetch data from the slots (which occupy most of the memory of a hash table).

+### Requirement of the seed hash function

+To avoid calling the hash function twice, we require that there exists a seed such that all actually inserted elements have different hash values with that seed.
+This is quite easy to for integers whose type is 64 bits.
+Identity hash, for example, is an injective (and bijective) function from 64-bit integers to 64-bit integers.
+And if the length of the key exceeds 64 bits and the size of hash value is 64 bits, then there is a possibility of collision.
+When the number of elements to be inserted is relatively small (for example, less than 10^9), we can find a hash function that satisfies the condition (injective) with a very high probability by replacing the seed.
+But if the number of elements is very large (more than 10^9), then the probability of collision will be too high.
+There are two solutions to this problem: 1.
+Instead of computing the hash once, compute the hash twice.
+This no longer requires the existence of a seed to make the hash injective to the inserted element.
+2. Take a 128-bit hash function, so that the probability of collision is small enough.

+At present, we have implemented the first method in another branch, which does not need to change the code on the user side (provide a 128-bit hash function for custom classes).
+The disadvantage is that because the hash value is calculated twice, the speed will be slower than the one-time solution.

+We provide three kinds of SeedHash function for basic types: `fph::SimpleSeedHash<T>`,
+`fph::MixSeedHash<T>` and `fph::StrongSeedHash<T>`;
+The SimpleSeedHash has the fastest calculation speed and the weakest hash distribution, while the
+StrongSeedHash is the slowest of them to calculate but has the best distribution of hash value.
+The MixSeedHash is in the mid of them.
+Take integer for an example, if the keys you want to insert are not uniformly distributed in
+the integer interval of that type, then the hash value may probably not be uniformly distributed
+in the hash type interval as well for a weak hash function.
+But with a strong hash function,
+you can easily produce uniformly distributed hash values regardless of your input distribution.
+ The default Seed Hash function is the `fph::SimpleSeedHash<T>` as it is
+the fastest, and it is good enough for most of the input data in real life.

+Tips: Know the patterns of the input keys before choosing the seed hash function.
+If the keys may
+cause a failure in the building of the table (which is rare for the hash functions we provide),
+use a stronger seed hash function.
+Don't write you own seed hash function unless you know they
+are good hash functions.

+If the user wants to write a custom seed hash function for the key type, refer to the
+fph::SimpleSeedHash<T>; the functor needs to take both a key and a seed (size_t) as input arguments and
+return a size_t type hash value;

+### Further optimize lookup

 The classic `find(const key_type&key)` function can be further optimized if the key is guaranteed
 to be in the hash table.
 There is one comparison and branch instruction in the `find` function,